diegopintossi/graph_network/README.md

 ## graph_network
 DP, 2022-09-21

-Testing the custom positioning of the nodes in the  `Plotly` rendering of `NetworkX` graph networks.
+Testing the custom implementation of hierarchical positioning of the nodes in the  `Plotly` rendering of `NetworkX` graph networks.